6mile/ossec_automation/README.md

 Installer/Uninstaller verified to work on OSSEC versions:
 2.7, 2.7.1, 2.8, 2.8.1, 2.8.2, 2.8.3 and 2.9.0beta5

-NOTE: Running the installer on Redhat will need access to the EPEL and REMI repos as the ossec-hids rpm needds access to inotify.
+NOTE: Running the installer on Redhat will need access to the EPEL and REMI repos as the ossec-hids rpm needs access to inotify.
 Run the provided redhat_install_repos.sh.
 Once EPEL and REMI are installed you should be able to run the installer and have it find inotify and then install the OSSEC agent.

 Puppet: